jpcozart/iOSSimulator/README.md

 ##Feature Requests##

-* Top bar for home screen showing current time and other simulated data.
 * Scrolling or paging for home screen
 * General animations to mimic iPhone behavior and appearance.
 * Installer app embedded in the simulator (but optional through config settings) to open a 'settings' like page that will allow setting up of the config.xml file through a simple UI.